moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 Indicates a delta processing instruction to clone new tracks from previously declared tracks.
 The value of this field is an Array of track objects {{trackobject}}.
 Each track object MUST include a Parent Name {{parentname}} field.

+### Generated at {#generatedat}
+Location: R    Required: Optional    JSON Type: Number

+The wallclock time at which this catalog instance was generated, expressed as the number of milliseconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
+This field SHOULD NOT be included if the isLive {{islive}} field is false.

 ### Tracks {#tracks}
 Location: R    Required: Yes    JSON Type: Array